christiearcus/naughts-and-crosses/README.md

 This browser based game is developed in Javascript, CSS and HTML.

-The Javascript is custom built (i.e. no libraries were used), but the front end uses Bootstrap 3 for it's responsive grid and some glyphicons.
+The game logic is mostly built with hand coded Javascript :gift_heart:.
+There is a tiny bit of jQuery involved with the dismissing of alerts.
+The front end uses Bootstrap 3 for it's responsive grid and some glyphicons.
 The game tokens are from Font Awesome.

 I also played around with flex-boxes for the game-grid, but in the end ran out of time for integration in to the project.
 Will be something I do as an enhancement.